John Coryn (1601-16??)

 1.2 JOHN GULLY (1731-1758), baptized at Kenwyn in April 1731.
 He married Clarinda Vivian on 23 February 1754.
 Clarinda had been baptized at Cornelly on 15 October 1732, the daughter of Benjamin and Elizabeth Vivian.
 John and Clarinda Gully had two daughters, one of whom became a Mrs Hambly.
 The elder daughter was:

 1.2.1 SUSANNAH GULLY (1755-??), baptized at Probus on 19 August 1755.
 She married Joseph Rowe on 25 April 1775.
-He was the son of John and Elizabeth Rowe.
+He was a maltster, of St Columb and subsequently of Lostwithiel, the son of John and Elizabeth Rowe.
 Their issue included:

 1.2.1.1 JOHN ROWE (1783-18??), baptized at Lostwithiel on 7 July 1783, who married Nancy Parsons at Stoke Damerel on 27 May 1812.
 His daughter, Mary Ann Rowe married William Thomas Bavinton at Deptford in 1845, and emigrated to Australia on the McNaughten in 1851.
 From her is descended Pauline Markwell, née Bavinton, who supplied information about John Gully's descendants.